Sort a Stack using Another Stack or using Recursion

 Let’s understand the problem

 Given a stack, write a program to sort the stack in ascending order.
 We are not allowed to make any assumptions about how the stack is implemented.
-The only functions to be used are:
+To implement this, we need to use following stack operations:

 • push(s, x): Insert a new element to the stack.